 On Saturday October 12th, approximately 450 cubic feet per second (cfs) will be released into the North Branch of the Piscataquog River from the Horace Lake Dam in Weare.

 This release will start at or near 8 AM for the date specified above, and will be reduced to near normal levels by 4 PM that same day.
+The level may drop earlier if there is not enough water in the pool.
 DES reminds people that canoeing and kayaking have inherent risks, and paddling the state’s lakes and rivers is at the paddler’s own risk.

 This is a 7+ mile, class III-III+ combination of technical drops, swiftly moving water and flat water through woods and scenic countryside.
 The river is narrow, less then 20' wide in many spots, providing a tight-but-passable run with many branches and blow downs that can protrude into the river.
 At times a paddler has to move carefully and occasionally pull off to scout or to portage an obstacle.